Your friends are fundraising. Don't miss out, opt in.

 The day passed in a blur as our happy little boy suddenly became frightened, withdrawn and looked very poorly.
 I was shocked when they said that Oliver needed to stay overnight whilst they looked further into the test results, says Oliver's mum, Laura.

-Two days after taking him to the GP, on Friday 17th January Oliver's parents were told the devastating news that Oliver had high-risk neuroblastoma.
-A lump had been found on his kidney and the cancer had spread to his bone marrow, skull and his eye sockets.
-Due to the proximity of the cancer cells to Oliver's eye nerves, the chemotherapy treatment was started the very next day.
+Just two days later, on 17th January, Oliver was diagnosed with high-risk neuroblastoma.
+A lump had been found on his kidney, and the cancer had already spread to his bone marrow, skull and eye sockets.
+His chemotherapy treatment was started immediately.

 Everything happened so quickly that we barely had time to process what was happening.
 It was all such a blur of confusion, questions, tears and fear, says Laura.